Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the kinetic case

-This Hamiltonian function is the one considered in the Riemann Manifold HMC (RMHMC) algorithm which was introduced in~\cite{girolami_2011}.
-It reduces to~\eqref{eq:standard_hamiltonian_function} when the diffusion is taken to be the identity matrix.
-One can check that the marginal in position of the equilibrium distribution is still the Gibbs measure~$\pi$, whatever the diffusion matrix~$D$.
-The RMHMC algorithm can be shown to yield a (weakly) consistent discretization of the overdamped Langevin dynamics~\eqref{eq:overdamped_langevin_diffusion}, see~\cite[Section~3.3]{lelievre_2023_i}.
-This motivates the link between the diffusion~$D$ in~\eqref{eq:RMHMC_hamiltonian_function} and the diffusion~$D$, seen as the inverse of a position-dependent mass matrix, in~\eqref{eq:overdamped_langevin_diffusion}.
+One can check that the marginal in position of measure $\tilde Z^{-1} \rme^{-\beta H(q,p)} \rmd q \rmd p$ is the Boltzmann-Gibbs measure~$\pi$, whatever the diffusion matrix~$D$.
+This Hamiltonian is for example considered in the Riemann Manifold HMC (RMHMC) algorithm which was introduced in~\cite{girolami_2011}.
+Of course, \eqref{eq:RMHMC_hamiltonian_function} reduces to~\eqref{eq:standard_hamiltonian_function} when the diffusion is constant and equal to~$M^{-1}$.
+For well-chosen numerical parameters in the refreshment step of the momenta, the RMHMC algorithm can be shown to yield a (weakly) consistent discretization of the overdamped Langevin dynamics~\eqref{eq:overdamped_langevin_diffusion}, see~\cite[Section~3.3]{lelievre_2023_i}.
+This is why the inverse mass is denoted by $D$ in~\eqref{eq:RMHMC_hamiltonian_function}.
+The interest of using RMHMC instead of MALA is that the rejection probability is smaller in the limit of small timesteps (see~\cite[Section 3.3]{lelievre_2023_i}).

-Since the Hamiltonian function~\eqref{eq:RMHMC_hamiltonian_function} is not separable, one has to use the Generalized Störmer--Verlet (GSV) numerical scheme to integrate the dynamics.
-For a given configuration~$(q^{n},p^{n})\in\calQ\times\bbR^{d}$, this numerical scheme writes
+Since the Hamiltonian function~\eqref{eq:RMHMC_hamiltonian_function} is not separable, the integration of the Hamiltonian part is done using the Generalized St\"ormer Verlet (GSV) integrator, which is implicit.
+The associated numerical flow is formally defined as follows: for a given configuration~$(q^{n},p^{n})\in\calQ\times\bbR^{d}$,

-Note that it reduces to the SV numerical scheme when setting the diffusion to the identity matrix.
-The notable change with the standard HMC algorithm is that the first two steps of GSV in~\eqref{eq:GSV} are implicit.
-In practice, they are thus solved using Newton's method.
-As discussed in~\cite{lelievre_2023_i}, this may introduce a bias, related to the fact that the implicit problem may have multiple or no solution, and the property~\eqref{eq:SV_property} may not hold for the numerical flow implemented in practice.
+The first two steps are implicit and are typically solved in practice using Newton's method (see Appendix~\ref{app:RMHMC_implementation} as well as the discussion in Section~\ref{sec:HMC_numerics} for details of implementation and discussions of the computational cost).
+As discussed in~\cite{lelievre_2023_i}, this may introduce a bias, related to the fact that the implicit problem may have multiple solutions, or no solution, and the property~\eqref{eq:SV_property} may not hold for the numerical flow implemented in practice.
 To remedy this issue, reversibility checks have been introduced, first to sample probability measures on submanifolds~\cite{zappa_2018,lelievre_2019,lelievre_2022}, then in the context of RMHMC~\cite{graham_2022,noble_2023} and for general Hamiltonian functions~\cite{lelievre_2023_i}.
-Given a numerical flow~$\varphi_{\Delta t}$ that attempts at integrating~\eqref{eq:GSV} (\emph{e.g.}~using Newton's method), one defines a \textit{numerical flow with reversibility checks} by
+Given a numerical flow~$\varphi_{\Delta t}^{\rm GSV}$ that attempts at integrating~\eqref{eq:GSV} (\emph{e.g.}~using Newton's method), one defines a \textit{numerical flow with reversibility checks} by